There was a time

 1. Bonds - A Beginning 2.
 Go It Blind 3.
 Faces 4.
 Dumb Millions 5.
 The Worst Disease 6.
 Skid Talker 7.
 Lowbrow 8.
 Feigned Red Blood 9.
 Don't Urge Disorder

-Among the group of Japanese speed/thrash metal bands in the early nineties, Lawshed managed to sound more consistent than some of their contemporaries in the local scene.
+Among the group of Japanese speed/thrash metal bands in the early 1990s, Lawshed managed to sound more consistent than some of their contemporaries in the local scene.
 Despite being a mixture of sufficiently high-speed tracks and some slower pieces, Let Us Not Talk Falsely gives a fairly coherent impression right in the beginning.
 There are still a couple of pounding but strangely unenergetic tracks too many that could have been better with a higher tempo, and in its current form this album is more like a neat package of competent but not really distinctive basic riffage.
 It is not the worst flavor of speed/thrash metal that you can find here, but even then this music is hardly striking enough to make any difference on a global scale.
 While Let Us Not Talk Falsely may be nearly a mandatory collector's item, musically it lacks a certain edge that you have learned to expect from a typical album in the genre.

 LEEWAY - Born To Expire